We're going to take a look at an alternative way to define a Zipper

 structure from any functor to the outside.
 You can define an instance by

-implementing either distribute
+implementing either distribute or collect.

 Here're the signatures: